-While Rc 440 is making waves in Oriental Mindoro, another transformative project starring salineprone varieties is unfolding in Bicol.
+While Rc 440 is making waves in Oriental Mindoro, another transformative project starring the same variety is unfolding in Bicol.
 The "Scaling up of Integrated Crop Management (ICM) for Saline" project co-funded by DA-Regional Field Office 5 and PhilRice, was launched in June 2022 to contain the challenges of rice farming in saline environments.